dpdani/cereggii/docs/examples/AtomicDict/reduce.md

 !!!
 Note
     Speedup is relative to the single-threaded baseline.
     A value below 1.0x means it performed worse than the baseline.

+### Correctness

+We'll go through the performance numbers soon, I promise, but first let me spend a few words about the correctness of the results.

+As you'll see from the program outputs below, all methods we've used, both based on dict and AtomicDict, have produced the expected total.
+For dict this really isn't big news, but I think it's worth observing how AtomicDict has made the correct result show.

+There are data races in this multithreaded operation.
+Multiple threads have computed their partial sum and have all concurrently tried to update the shared dictionary, racing one against the others.
+This is not a problem for `reduce()`: the races are transparently coped with, without explicit intervention in the code.
+Internally, a race has been detected and the operation retried.

+The family of `reduce()` methods effectively guarantees to observe the single-threaded result, regardless of the number of threads.

 ### Specialization